Ashrayyy/AshChess-Chess-Engine/README.md

-An infinite loops run that always waits for inputs enter 0 for the engine to make the move enter 1 for making a manual move. enter 2 for skipping a turn (for development and debugging purposes (and for special moves like castling/promotion/en-passant))
+An infinite loops run that always waits for inputs enter 0 for the engine to make the move enter 1 for making a manual move. enter 2 for skipping a turn (for development and debugging purposes (and for special moves like en-passant))

 ## Credits